themarcusaurelius/coronaVirus/README.md

 ### Install Dependencies:
-Cd into the directory and run the command:
+CD into the directory and run the command:

 ```
 npm install